How to mine Bitcoin: A beginner’s guide to mine BTC

 To form a shared history of transactions, one needs to have an agreed-upon ordering that is based on, for example, the time of the creation of each transaction.
 But any external input can be manipulated by whoever provides it, requiring participants to trust that third party.

-In this article, we will discuss what is crypto mining, how crypto mining works, the cost of mining Bitcoin and the various Bitcoin mining problems that miners face.
+In this article, we will discuss what is crypto mining, how to mine Bitcoin, how Bitcoin mining works, the cost of mining Bitcoin, is Bitcoin mining illegal, and the various Bitcoin mining problems that miners face.

 How does Bitcoin mining work?